rotexsoft/leanorm/docs/more-about-models.md

 1. An author has many posts relationship inside the AuthorsModel class
 2. A post belongs to an author relationship inside the PostsModel class
 3. A post has many tags through the posts_tags join table relationship inside the PostsModel class
+4. A post has many posts_tags relationship inside the PostsModel class
-4. A post has one summary relationship inside the PostsModel class
+5. A post has one summary relationship inside the PostsModel class
+6. A post has many comments relationship inside the PostsModel class
+7. A comment belongs to a post relationship inside the CommentsModel class
+8. A post_tag belongs to a tag relationship inside the PostsTagsModel class
+9. A post_tag belongs to a post relationship inside the PostsTagsModel class

 ```php
 class AuthorsCollection extends \LeanOrm\Model\Collection { }